The Beauty of Cellular Automata

 Try It Yourself

-• Golly - A powerful cellular automata simulator
+• Golly - Cellular automata simulator

 ~Aniruddh Sriram